bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

     return swiglu_fg_kernel(C[:, :self.N//2], C[:, self.N//2:])
 ```

 The `torch.mm` call will call a cuBLAS optimized kernel, and `swiglu_fg_kernel` corresponds to the Unsloth kernel, with the modification that it overwrites the second argument with the result, to save on memory.
-The code for the benchmarks is provided in the Github [repo](https://github.com/bit-ml/Fused-SwiGLU).
+The code for the benchmarks is provided in the GitHub [repo](https://github.com/bit-ml/Fused-SwiGLU).
 We use the Triton benchmarking module to measure the TFLOP/s achieved by the above code and our kernel.
 All benchmarks are run on an A100 80GB card, with bf16 precision for all tensors.

 <div style="display: flex; justify-content: center; flex-wrap: wrap;">
   <div style="text-align: center; margin: 10px;">